ruitcatarino/alarm-clock/README.md

 alarm.py [-h] [-t TIME] [-m MESSAGE]

--h, --help,          Show this help message
+-h or --help                   Show this help message,  OPTIONAL

--t  --time,          Time to set the alarm (HH:MM)
+-t or --time [TIME]            Time to set the alarm (HH:MM),  OPTIONAL

--m  --message,       Message that shows when the alarm goes off
+-m or --message [MESSAGE]      Message that shows when the alarm goes off,  OPTIONAL

 ## Requirement